DriveX-devs/OScar/README.md

 This project is licensed under a GPL-2.0 License.
 Please see also the `LICENSE` file for more details.

 For any question, please write to _francescorav.es483@gmail.com_.
 Thanks!

+# Used libraries

+This project uses internally the _TCLAP - Templatized Command Line Argument Parser_ library.